cdsittampalam/documentation/docs/Creating Transactions.md

 *   APPROVED - The transaction has been approved by the custodians.
 *   REJECTED - The transaction has been rejected by the custodians.
-*   EXPIRED -  The time set for custodian approval on the transaction has expired.
+*   EXPIRED -  The time set for custodian approval has exceeded for the transaction.

 The following is an example actioned entry in the Approval view with the status of APPROVED: